• Skip to primary navigation

 Step-By-Step Recipe Instructions

-Step 6: Carefully lift the rolled out crust by sliding your arms underneath it and gently place the crust into a 9 inch glass pie plate.
+Step 3: Trim any excess pie crust, leaving a 1 inch overhang around the edges of the pie plate.
 Fold the edge of the crust underneath itself around the edge of the plate.
-Seal the edge of the crust by either crimping them or by pressing down all around the edges using the tines of a fork.
+Seal the edges of the crust by either pressing down all around the edges using the tines of a fork or by crimping the edges.

-Step 8: Fill the crust.
-Arrange a layer of prepared apple slices around the crust until the bottom of the plate is covered, and then pile the rest of the apple cranberry filling on top.
+Step 4: Arrange a layer of prepared apple slices around the crust until the bottom of the plate is covered, and then pile the rest of the apple cranberry filling on top.

-Step 9: Make the crumb topping.
-In a medium bowl, combine flour, oats, brown sugar, cinnamon, and salt and stir to mix.
+Step 5: In a medium bowl, combine flour, oats, brown sugar, cinnamon, and salt and stir to mix.
 Pour the melted butter over the mixture and stir until a crumbly dough forms.

-Step 11: Bake the pie.
-Bake the pie for 10 minutes at 425°F, then turn the oven down to 375°F and continue baking for 40 minutes until the top and sides of the crust (visible through the glass pie plate) are golden brown.
+Step 8: Bake the pie for 10 minutes at 425°F, then turn the oven down to 375°F and continue baking until the edges of the crust are golden brown and the filling is bubbling, about 40 to 50 minutes.

 Recipe Tips